Workers' Compensation for Slip and Fall Accidents

 An injury does not have to be of a certain kind or severity to qualify.
 For example, repetitive stress injuries like carpal tunnel syndrome, which may take years to develop, can qualify just like a slip and fall accident can.

-If You’ve Suffered a Slip and Fall Injury in San Diego, Call Gerald Brody & Associates
+If You’ve Suffered a Slip and Fall Injury, Call Gerald Brody & Associates

 The facts are clear: Even if you feel you did something that led to your accident, you should talk to a lawyer.
 Only a qualified workers’ compensation attorney can evaluate the situation, protect your rights and fight for you in court.
 To find out more, please contact Gerald Brody & Associates by calling (619) 528-9800.